While in homes we carefully consider each room or area as a separate zone, gardens rarely get the same treatment.

 3. Use color to delineate garden zoning

-Using color – on painted walls, on containers, even in planting and garden accessories, can ensure your garden zones are signposted.
+Using color on painted walls, containers, and even in planting and garden accessories, can ensure your garden zones are signposted.

 4. Make space for an outdoor cooking and dining zone

 An outdoor kitchen is on many of our wish lists as we make more of our gardens and it makes sense to have this garden zone just outside the back door.

 ‘It should be viewed as a long-term investment,’ says Simon Hawkins, managing director of The Outdoor Kitchen Collective.

 ‘Look for kitchens made from durable materials, such as concrete and steel, that will provide years of enjoyment.
 A high-quality, well-engineered and robust outdoor kitchen is often modular in design.
 Elements can be combined, expanded and moved so you can configure it according to your space, style or budget.’